 Establishment of the Organization

 The Arab Civil Aviation Organization is a specialized Arab organization affiliated to the Arab League which aims to strengthen cooperation and coordination among Arab countries in the field of civil aviation and its development.
 It was established on February 7, 1996, when its Agreement came into force, and its first General Assembly was held on the 5th June.
 1996.
-To date, 21 States have ratified the Convention while the rest of the Arab countries are in the process of ratification.
+22 States have ratified the Convention.

 The organization´s goals